Taakefyrsten/Einar-s-Resource-Blog/Computer Tools.md

 # Computer Tools
-If you dislike certain tools here there is always [AlternativeTo](https://alternativeto.net/), where people review and discuss their preferences for different tools and suggest replacements.
+If you dislike certain tools here there is always [AlternativeTo 🔗](https://alternativeto.net/), where people review and discuss their preferences for different tools and suggest replacements.

+Additonally I want to preface this: Many of the tools I suggest are very adaptable, and for my personal use I've heavily modified them, but I've not included my "builds" of these systems.
+Why?
+Because I think the step of customizing them to your tastes is important.
+In such a process you will neccesarily reflect upon what you want and need out of your tool.
+Making your tools more comfortable and productive, like a woodworker tuning the handle and blade of a saw, will give you a *much* better tool in the end.
+One that will make you more productive.
+I do however also suggest that you have a look at what are popular modifications as inspiration, you do not need to reinvent the wheel, just modify it for the terrain that is your brain.

 ## Notetaking software
 As of January 2024 I think that there are really only two options for notes: **Obsidian & Notion** (well for 99% of people at least).
 I have a strong preference for Obsidian as your files are stored locally and you have endless customization of the editor.
 It’s also based on markdown, a small and open file format, so if you need to drop Obsidian you'll still have all of your notes.